MARION BOTTLING WORKS 1905-1921

 Bottle from the collection of Tommy Fouch, photo by Joseph Lee

-6oz Marion Bottling Works bottle
+6oz Marion Bottling Works slug plate bottle

 a later 6oz Marion Bottling Works bottle